semi-simple/backporch/README.md

 VGA cable.
 SCART TVs can be connected with a component-free Mini-DIN 8 to SCART cable.

+It is also possible to use Backporch to adapt any SCART cable into a TTL sync output suitable for PVMs.

 Backporch includes the necessary resistors, coupling caps and a sync stripper / sync booster for an excellent sync signal.